-Office Sites where administrative functions and services take place.
-The sites vary encompasses ancillary uses and structures such as parking garages and storage.
-Commercial and office uses in the City are located near major thoroughfares such as Venice Avenue, U.S. 41 Business, U.S. 41 Bypass, and such as hangers, offices, and terminals.
-The City has one general aviation airport, located on the island, that provides small aircraft services.
+Sites where the sale of goods and services takes place.
+This use also encompasses ancillary uses and structures such as parking garages and storage.
+Commercial and office uses in the City are located near major thoroughfares such as Venice Avenue, U.S. 41 Business, U.S. 41 Bypass, and I-75.